The original comes from Vitra

-Vitra also produces tailor-made solutions for public rooms.
-“Net 'n' Nest" is the name of the current Vitra philosophy, which is based on scientific cognition.
-The connection of communicative rooms and relax possibilities is considered a perfect combination for privacy and wellbeing today.
-The continuous network and the exchange with others is possible (“net”) with this approach, while the demand of privacy room for concentration and regeneration ("Nest") always remains focussed.
+Vitra also produces customised solutions for public spaces.
+"Net 'n' Nest" is the name of Vitra's current philosophy, which is based on scientific knowledge.
+Today, the combination of communicative spaces and retreats is regarded as the optimal combination for productivity and well-being.
+With this approach, networking and exchange with others is always possible ("Net 'n' Nest"), while the need for retreat spaces for concentration and regeneration ("Nest") always remains in focus.

-It doesn’t matter what area of these is examined: Already in the beginning of the design process there is an approach, which makes things suit perfectly in the most different areas.
-Engineers and designers work together in the creation process of a product, in order to keep quality, aesthetics and functionality continuously on the highest level, helping the furniture manufacturer to keep its excellent reputation.
+No matter which of these areas you look at: Right at the beginning of the design process, there is an approach that makes perfect tailoring to different areas possible.
+Engineers and designers work together throughout the entire product creation process to maintain the high level of quality, aesthetics and functionality that has helped the furniture manufacturer achieve its excellent reputation.

-This interdisciplinary approach enables a whole lot more to be part of the Vitra cosmos than only the furniture production: Vitra also stands for a design museum, for a collection of modern furniture and their archives, for workshop and publications about design and for an architecture understanding, which includes constructions by Frank Gehry, Nicholas Grimshaw, Zaha Hadid, Tadao Ando, Alvaro Siza, Herzog & de Meuron and SANAA in the main headquarter in Birsfelden (Switzerland) and on the Vitra Campus in Weil am Rhein (Germany).
-Accessories, sculptures and objects for children are also produced by Vitra today.
+Thanks to this interdisciplinary approach, much more is still part of the Vitra cosmos today than just furniture production: Vitra also stands for the Vitra Design Museum , for a collection of modern furniture and its archives, for workshops and publications on the subject of design, and for an architectural concept that brings together buildings by Frank Gehry, Nicholas Grimshaw, Zaha Hadid, Tadao Ando, Alvaro Siza, Herzog & de Meuron (VitraHaus) and SANAA at the Vitra headquarters in Birsfelden (Switzerland) and on the Vitra Campus in Weil am Rhein (Germany).

 Over the decades, all these different areas have contributed significantly to the success of Vitra.
 However, the success story of the family business was only made possible by the consistent combination of good design with high quality.
 No matter what raw materials a Vitra product is made of - you can be sure that material and manufacturing quality are among the best on the market.